htl-leo-itp-2325-4-5BHITM/cam-connect/docs/conventions.md

 ### SCSS specific
 - there should be a base stylesheet whenever multiple pages need the same style
-- don't nest multiple container selectors only sub items or pseude selectors
+- don't nest multiple container selectors only sub items or pseudo selectors
 - classnames and similar should be camelCase
 - units
   - do not use pixels
-  - use rem for text related sizes: font size, text container, height etc.
+  - use `rem` for text related sizes: font size, text container, height etc.
-  - use vw for standalone widths, that of: popups, big areas, etc.
+  - use `vw` for standalone widths, that of: popups, big areas, etc.
-  - use % for child items
+  - use `%` for the width of child items
-  - use ch for text width: this represents how many characters can fit
+  - use `ch` for text width: this represents how many characters can fit
-  - try to use box-sizing: border-box to make designs more robust
+- try to use `box-sizing: border-box` to make designs more robust
 - use grids and their gap property
+- use `aspect-ratio: 1` for squares
+- use width/height `fit-content` for auto scaling

 For those that don't know scss this will seem weird, it's actually pretty easy
 ```SCSS